Skip Global navigation and goto content

 The Miami-Dade County Injury Surveillance System (MDCISS) was initiated in 2004 to obtain accurate and timely information on the incidence and determinants of fatal and nonfatal injuries that occur to Miami-Dade residents.
 The objective of the MDCISS is to provide data that can be used to initiate or assist injury prevention programs and help measure their effectiveness.
 The MDCISS is a collaborative effort between the Miami-Dade County Health Department, the Injury Free Coalition for Kids-Miami, the University of Miami and Jackson Health Systems.
 It has been supported, in part, through funding from The Children’s Trust and the Health Foundation of South Florida.

 Injuries are a major public health problem in Miami-Dade County and are the leading cause of death for county residents between the ages 15 to 44 years.
-Further, for every injury-related death to a county resident in 2018, there were an additional 12 nonfatal hospitalizations and 129 emergency department visits due to injuries.
+Further, for every injury-related death to a county resident in 2022, there were an additional 11 nonfatal hospitalizations, and 121 emergency department visits due to injuries.

-Injuries were responsible for 15,914 nonfatal hospitalizations to county residents in 2018.
-Falls (52%) were the leading cause of injury hospitalizations followed by motor vehicle traffic occupant injuries (15%) and poisonings (11%).
+Injuries were responsible for 15,087 nonfatal hospitalizations to county residents in 2022.
+Falls (54.5%) were the leading cause of injury hospitalizations followed by poisonings (9.8%) and motor vehicle traffic occupant injuries (9.7%).